google/syzkaller/docs/syscall_descriptions.md

 from what the descriptions say, but it makes it considerably harder for the fuzzer to progress.

 Tests stored in `sys/OS/test/*` provide a more direct testing of the descriptions.
 Each test is just a program with checked syscall return values.
-The syntax of the programs is not currently documented, but look at the [existing examples](/sys/linux/test) and at the program [deserialization code](/prog/encoding.go).
+The syntax of the programs is briefly described [here](program_syntax.md).
+You can also look at the [existing examples](/sys/linux/test) and at the program [deserialization code](/prog/encoding.go).
 `AUTO` keyword can be used as a value for consts and pointers, for pointers it will lead to some reasonable sequential allocation of memory addresses.